 Born Gordon Roger Alexander Buchanan Parks in Fort Scott, Kan., on Nov.
-30, 1912, he attended segregated schools where he was prohibited from playing sports and was ad-vised not to aim for college because higher education was pointless for people de-to be porters and maids.
+30, 1912, he attended segregated schools where he was prohibited from playing sports and was ad-vised not to aim for college because higher education was pointless for people desti to be porters and maids.

 Once, he was beaten up for walking with a light-skinned cousin.
 Once, he was tossed into the Marmaton River by three white boys fully aware that he could not swim.
 Once, he was thrown out of a brother-in-law's house, where he was sent to live after his mother's death.
-This was in St. Paul, Minn., at Christmas.
-He rode a trolley all night to come, following a route that was anything but direct, the first Black member of the but direct, the first Black member of the Farm Security Administration's storied photo corps; the first Black photographer for the United States Office of War Informa-tion; the first Black photographer for Vigue; the first Black staff photographer at the weekly magazine Lie; and, years later, the first Black Illimanker to direct a motion picture for a major Hollywood studie.
-By the standards of a Jim Crow era, Mr. Parks's perseverance rose to the level of the biblical.
+This was in St. Paul, Minn., at Christ-mas.
+He rode a trolley all night to survived these travalls to become, following a route that was anything but direct, the first Black member of the Farm Security Administration's storied photo corps; the first Black photographer for the United States Office of War Information; the first Black photographer at the Weekly magazine Life; and, years later, the first Black filmmaker to direct a motion picture for a major Hollywood studio.
+By the standards of a Jim Crowera, Mr. Parks's perseverance rose to the level of the biblical.